A Round Skylight Made This 1930s Bungalow Feel 100 Percent Airier

 Photography by Sharyn Cairns; Styling by Tahnee Carroll

-It’s a good idea to live in any space before renovating it, but also pausing afterward to understand the nuances of your lifestyle there, especially in a small home, where efficiency is paramount.
-“We retrofitted the bookshelf behind the dining table because I didn’t want to commit to too much cabinetry before we lived in the new reno for a bit,” Castle says.
+It’s a good idea to live in any space before renovating it, but also to pause and assess afterward.
+“We retrofitted the bookshelf behind the dining table because I didn’t want to commit to too much cabinetry before we lived in the reno for a bit,” Castle says.
 “We put all our old stuff into the new space and replaced it as we went along.”
 Even in a world where everything can be done remotely, it pays off to get intimate with your house to really make it feel like home.